-Cog-B. Conversations on Consciousness* (Advanced!)(Maria Kuvaldina, SUNY Farmingdale and St. Petersburg State University)
+Cog-B. Bioethics: questions on consciousness and cognition(Maria Kuvaldina, SUNY Farmingdale and St. Petersburg State University)

-The course brings together modern and historical ideas to give a perspective on how the problem of consciousness could be addressed.
-Each topic presents a question that we will try to answer, each topic includes reading part, demonstration of effects and experiments and a small task that could be done in class or at home.
+This class is available for all students with interest in cognitive psychology or philosophyBioethics explores some of the most fascinating and difficult moral challenges we face in medicine and technologies.
+Partially these challenges intersect with the fast developing field of cognitive science.
+The questions like “Can a machine ever be conscious?”, “What is animal intelligence?”, “Could we improve our memory with direct brain stimulation?” could be addressed both from the cognitive and bioethical perspective.
+The course brings together modern and historical ideas to give a perspective on how the problem of bioethics in consciousness studies could be addressed.
+Each topic presents a question that we will try to answer and students will try their hand at participating in substantial and philosophically rigorous debates.
+Each topic includes reading part, demonstration of effects and experiments and a small task that could be done in class or at home.